Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 - __Navigation Bar__ß

-  - The fully responsive navigation is on all three pages, it includes links to the Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - The fully responsive navigation is on all three pages, it includes links to the Home page, Gallery and Join Up page and is identical in each page to allow for easy navigation.
   - It is positioned to be easy to view, and styled to be easy to read.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.